eskopp/AdventofChess/content/en/2024/8/_index.md

 David frowns.
 "No one's supposed to be in there, but that's... the Cryostasis Chamber."

 Starting from the initial position, construct a game where White checkmates on the 6th move by playing a move that is both a discovered mate and an en passant capture.
-Please go to the Lichess analysis board, carry out the moves, and copy the PGN under the board.